The NICHQ Vanderbilt Assessment Scale for Parents

 What specific age of children is this assessment scale meant for?

-The NICHQ Vanderbilt Assessment Scale was designed to assess if there is ADHD in children aged 6-12.
+The NICHQ Vanderbilt Assessment Scale was designed to assess ADHD presence in children ages 6-12.

 Can this assessment scale be used again to monitor the child?

 Yes.
-This assessment scale for parents has two forms.
-One is for the initial assessment.
-The other one is for follow-ups.
+This assessment scale for parents has two forms: one for the initial assessment and the other for follow-ups.
 After diagnosis, the follow-up scale will be used.
-It’s also much shorter than the initial assessment scale.
+It's also much shorter than the initial assessment scale.

 When would it be best to use this?